Market Square During The Civil War

 Over the years, Dauphin County has witnessed significant growth and development.
 In the 20th century, there was a shift from agriculture to industrial and service-based industries.
 The construction of the Three Mile Island nuclear power plant in the 1970s brought international attention to the county during the infamous accident in 1979.
 Today, Dauphin County remains a vibrant and diverse community, with a mix of urban areas, suburbs, and rural farmland, offering residents a high quality of life and a rich historical heritage to explore.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Dauphin County, Pennsylvania.
+This timeline provides a concise overview of the key events in the history of Dauphin County, Pennsylvania.

 • 1785 - Dauphin County was officially established on March 4th.